 Hundreds of companies have hired thousands of engineers based on actual skills through our platform.
 The number of connections between companies and engineers is growing every week.
 We’re of course happy that our product works for our users, but that’s only a small portion of companies looking to hire engineers.
 We want to see big, industry-wide changes come much faster than the current pace.
-That’s why our assessments are free to use for any and all companies that want to reduce hiring bias in their process.
+That’s why our assessments are free to use for startups that want to reduce hiring bias in their process.
 As both a member of the tech industry and a facilitator of the job market, we’ll continue working to make bias-free hiring the standard protocol, not the edge case, in tech.

 Making long-term investments in industry-wide equity